 Eventually, in July of 2015, McKayla came to visit Aaron at his home on the coast of Santa Rosa Beach, Florida for a one-week vacation.
 “We had such a great time together,” McKayla says.

-Just one month later, Aaron, who had been complaining of a headache, was rushed to the emergency room, the doctors soon discovering that he had contracted a rare and dangerous bought of bacterial meningitis, causing him to lose consciousness for days on end, eventually emerging from his comatose state with painful headaches, crippling vertigo, and the devastating realization that his hearing was now gone.
+One month later, Aaron, who had been complaining of a headache, was rushed to the emergency room, the doctors soon discovering that he had contracted a rare and dangerous bought of bacterial meningitis, causing him to lose consciousness for days, eventually emerging from his comatose state with painful headaches, crippling vertigo, and the devastating realization that his hearing was now completely gone.

-McKayla, now at his side and with no other way to communicate, began a method where she would draw words into the palm of his hand, one single letter at a time.
-"The road to recovery was slow, and I had no idea how serious it was until we realized Aaron lost his hearing," McKayla says.
-Having told her work originally that she would be right back, McKayla made the heavy decision to leave her job, move to Aaron’s home in Florida, and stay at his side.
-"Looking back on it, it was one of the hardest things I've ever done." she says through tears.
+McKayla, at his side and with no other way to communicate, began a method where she would draw words into the palm of his hand, one single letter at a time.
+“The road to recovery was slow, and I had no idea how serious it was until we realized Aaron was completely deaf,” McKayla shares.
+Having told her work originally that she would be right back, McKayla made the heavy decision to leave her career, move to be with Aaron in Florida, and stay at his side.
+“Looking back, it was one of the hardest things I’ve ever done.” she says through tears.